-- Dueling Games: With Shadowrun, primarilynote , the main difference between the two being Shadowrun's inclusion of fantasy elements (dragons, elves, magic, etc.).
+Dueling Games: With Shadowrun, primarilynote A number of other cyberpunk-themed tabletop games existed at the height of the rivalry, but almost none remain in print., the main difference between the two being Shadowrun's inclusion of fantasy elements (dragons, elves, magic, etc.).
 Purists stuck with the former, but the latter was more consistently popular thanks to cross-genre audience appeal.
-The release of Cyberpunk's much maligned 3rd Edition, combined with financial troubles at R. Talsorian, caused the game to disappear from shelves for several years, allowing Shadowrun to dominate the market, but with the announcement of the Cyberpunk 2077 video game adaptation and the upcoming release of new setting updates to go along with it (which disregard the 3rd Edition completely), Cyberpunk appears poised to make a comeback (altough the updates will not include rules or new editions, which doesn't help that much).
+The release of Cyberpunk's much maligned 3rd Edition, combined with financial troubles at R. Talsorian, caused the game to disappear from shelves for several years, allowing Shadowrun to dominate the market, but with the Cyberpunk 2077 video game adaptation and Cyberpunk Red as the next edition, Cyberpunk appears poised to make a comeback.

-- Unfortunately in space exploration, the Cyberpunk world has decades of advantage with Real Life one, with several space stations and even moonbases.
+Unfortunately in space exploration, the Cyberpunk world has decades of advantage on Real Life one, with several space stations, moonbases, and even Mars colonies.

 Global warming is a notable part of the Cyberpunk world's backstory, but it is rooted in the Earth's ozone layer thinning to the point where excess solar radiation is allowed to wreak havoc on the world's ecosystem.
 This was a major concern during the 1980's, but the 1987 Montreal Protocols and subsequent legislation phased out most of the major causes of ozone layer depletion, and it has in fact been recovering ever since, with the environmental concern turning to the effects of greenhouse gases in their place.